Measuring the True Value of Audience Engagement Across Digital Media

 - Twitter when its easily digested.
 The quick and immediate nature of Twitter makes it the perfect outlet for sharing fast, easily consumable bits of content.
 Sure – you can post a link to your article there, but it’s going to drift from the forefront quickly as the community rolls on.
 Some of the most relevant Twitter-ing I’ve seen in the recent past comes from food trucks, pop-up shops and events whose news is equally as fleeting as the tweet they post it in.
 It’s also a great place to make quick connections and informal introductions.

 - Swarm/Foursquare when it’s in your physical location.
 Similar to Twitter, Swarm shares quick bursts of information, but they’re directly tied to your location on map.
 Depending on the nature of your business and content, growing your following here may not be nearly as valuable as just speaking to the public in your location at precisely the right moment.
 Swarm and other location-based communities can help you to communicate with audiences when the location is the most relevant and uniting factor for your message, like during events, gatherings, etc.

 For these reasons, social media engagement may be among the most valuable form of engagement for many marketers and content creators.
 Again, that value can vary for each brand and strategy — but the amplification effect created by most social networks continues to increase the value of its contribution to the digital media mix.

 Email and Newsletter Engagement

 Email engagement is traditionally measured through open and click-through rates.
-However, with continued emphasis on integrated marketing strategies, social media engagement opportunities in email are becoming increasingly more popular.
-In fact, social media links in email have been known to improve both open and click rates as well as driving additional engagement at the social network level for a one-two punch that is virtually unbeatable.
+However, with continued emphasis on integrated marketing strategies, social media engagement opportunities in the email are becoming increasingly more popular.
+In fact, social media links in the email have been known to improve both open and click rates as well as drive additional engagement at the social network level for a one-two punch that is virtually unbeatable.

 Ad and Offer Engagement